vitringr/vault/nodes/Array.md

 ---

+Probably the simplest and most universal data structure.

 **Indexed**: Array elements can be accessed by their index, usually starting from `0`.

 **Contiguous Memory**: Elements are stored in adjacent memory locations.